Manage your finances

 A part-time job is a great way to earn extra money while gaining new skills and valuable work experience.
 Our Job Shop can help you find part-time opportunities on and off campus.
 Find out more about the Job Shop here.

-Make sure you check out our virtual Autumn Careers Fair in October when the Professional Development Centre will be promoting a range of part-time jobs, as well offering CV checking and careers advice.
+The Professional Development Centre promotes a range of part-time jobs, as well offers CV checking and general careers advice.
 Find out more here.